-The world has seldom wanted for campaigns that were recognisable or clever.
+The world has seldom wanted for campaigns that were recognizable or clever.
 For me, the true icons of brand advertising though have been those campaigns that were about much more than just publicity or sales.
 In each case, iconic campaigns locked the brand itself to a change in the collective mindset.
 They instigated challenges to how people felt or what people did or how people expressed things, tying them to images, ideas and phrases that people were bewitched by, so that the brands were linked to those changes in attitude.
 Perhaps it’s no surprise after all that many of these products had few natural attributes to work off.
 Perhaps that lack of innate reason to buy inspired creators and approvers alike to push the boundaries.
 So much of today’s advertising seems to be missing that gentle bite.
 It may be cool and smart, but it often lacks a beguiling sense of subversion.

 The iconic brand campaigns told stories – and those stories were always human.
-To a certain extent, it could be argued they were often simpler ads for simpler times, but I think far more importantly people recognised, and identified with, the integrity of what they read or saw.
+To a certain extent, it could be argued they were often simpler ads for simpler times, but I think far more importantly people recognized, and identified with, the integrity of what they read or saw.
 They believed the characters.
 Perhaps, more advertising should be more stark, more frank – less polished, less technical, more down to earth.
 Perhaps as Leo Burnett himself did with the Marlboro Man, writers need to develop icons who feel real rather than wheeling in celebrities or mouthpieces who just sell.

 With the notable exception of the Apple ad, campaigns were onscreen or in print for many years.
 People had time to get used to them, to read things into them, to accept them.
 After a time, the ads stopped feeling like marketing; they became encounters that viewers and readers were relaxed with and that they looked for.
 It was a slower pitch, a more measured pitch.
 Sadly, that long, slow boil now feels as good as gone.
 Campaign gives way to campaign, with little sense of continuity and often with wildly divergent strategies.
 The discipline of a strong message, well delivered, time and time again seems to have deserted both marketing managers and advertising creators.
 Everyone it seems wants to tell the next joke, try the next technique, employ the latest channels.
 Too many advertisers have forgotten that people forget.
 As a result, too many ads are now just part of the noise rather than part of the culture.